xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

-Associate the EVI 20 to Bridge-Domain for VLAN 20 where the attachment-circuit/host is connected on subnet 20.0.0.0/24.
+Associate the EVI 20 to Bridge-Domain for VLAN 20 that has attachment-circuit/host-9 connected.

 <div class="highlighter-rouge">
 <pre class="highlight">